renovatebot/renovate/docs/usage/configuration-options.md

 `fileMatch` patterns in the user config are added to the default values and do not replace them.
 The default `fileMatch` patterns cannot be removed, so if you need to include or exclude specific paths then use the `ignorePaths` or `includePaths` configuration options.

-Sometimes file matches are really simple - for example with Go Modules Renovate looks for any `go.mod` file, and you probably don't need to change that default.
+Some `fileMatch` patterns are short, like Renovate's default Go Modules `fileMatch` for example.
+Here Renovate looks for _any_ `go.mod` file.
+In this case you can probably keep using that default `fileMatch`.

 At other times, the possible files is too vague for Renovate to have any default.
 For default, Kubernetes manifests can exist in any `*.yaml` file and we don't want Renovate to parse every single YAML file in every repository just in case some of them have a Kubernetes manifest, so Renovate's default `fileMatch` for manager `kubernetes` is actually empty (`[]`) and needs the user to tell Renovate what directories/files to look in.